Stock Analysis on Net

 Debt to Equity

-The debt to equity ratio demonstrates a consistent decreasing trend from 0.78 at the end of Q1 2020 to 0.22 by Q1 2025.
-This steady decline indicates a gradual reduction in reliance on debt relative to shareholders' equity over the observed period, suggesting an improvement in the company’s financial stability and lower financial risk.
+The debt to equity ratio demonstrates a consistent downward trend over the observed periods.
+Starting from 0.78 in March 2020, it gradually decreases to 0.20 by June 2025, indicating a reduction in reliance on debt relative to shareholders' equity.
+This trend suggests improved financial stability and potentially lower financial risk.

 Debt to Capital